 Isom and Keneyce Davis tied for a team-best seven points, with Isom adding four rebounds, two assists and a steal and Davis adding eight boards.

-After Dulinsky, the Angels saw six players score between three and nine points.
-Gabrielle Gavin had nine points, four rebounds and a steal, while Emma Birsa went for eight points, five boards, two assists, a steal and a block.
+After Dulinsky, the Angels had six players score between three and nine points.
+Gabrielle Gavin had nine points, four rebounds and a steal, while Emma Birsa had eight points, five boards, two assists, a steal and a block.

-Both teams will return to action at McNamara next week for the IHSA Class 2A Bishop McNamara Regional.
-The top seed of the regional and No. 2 seed in their sub-sectional, the Angels will face the winner of Saturday’s quarterfinal between (7)Beecher and (10)Herscher in Monday’s semifinal matinee.
-The three-seed Irish will host No. 6 Reed-Custer Monday night.
+Both teams play at McNamara next week for the Class 2A Bishop McNamara Regional.
+The top seed in the regional and No. 2 seed in their sub-sectional, the Angels will face the winner of Saturday’s quarterfinal between (7)Beecher and (10)Herscher in Monday’s semifinal matinee.
+The three-seeded Irish will host No. 6 Reed-Custer on Monday night.